Alexander the Great aimed for the Ends of the World and the Great Outer Sea.

 Sat in a large open amphitheatre high up on the hills overlooking the city, the night air is hot.
-Thousands of cicadas – the real voice of Greece – chirrup loudly from all around.
+Thousands of cicadas – the real, true, voice of Greece – chirrup loudly from all around.
 Veria’s city lights glitter in the dark below us, like an open box of King’s jewels.

 We’re here to watch the ‘Apology of Socrates’ written by Plato, 60 years before Philip’s final night out in the theatre stalls.

 Two hours long and spoken by a single performer in ancient Greek, I am expecting the worst.
-But it turns out to be a quite an engrossing performance.
-Of course necessary English subtitles on a screen are there for me (and for R. too – showing how far and distant Modern Greek language drifted from its ancient conception), but I sit, gripped.
+But it turns out to be a quite engrossing performance.
+Of course necessary English subtitles on a screen are there for me (and for Giristroula too – showing how far and distant Modern Greek language drifted from its ancient conception), but I sit, gripped.